How to Beat Stress and Conquer Sleep This Holiday Season (It’s the Gift that Keeps on Giving)

 - Consider a comfortable eye mask and/or blackout curtains.

-- Be mindful of temperature.
+- Be mindful of the temperature.
 The body sleeps well in cooler temperatures, but during the holidays people can tend to leave their heat on too high or low at night, making sleep more difficult.
 Layer your sheets and blankets so you can add/remove them as needed during the night.
 Not only does the air temperature, but your body temperature changes as well.

 Start Your Day by Waking Up the Right Way